SWIRLS_

 Get running in 5 minutes

-• Triggers: connect forms, webhooks, and schedules to graphs
+• Triggers: connect forms, webhooks, and schedules to workflows

 When to use Swirls